 See recipe card below this post for ingredient quantities and full instructions.

+Season the beef with salt/pepper.
 Cook the ground beef and onions over medium-high heat.
 Drain grease.
-Add salt/pepper and garlic and cook for 1-2 minutes.
 Remove and set aside.

-Melt butter over medium heat and whisk in flour.
+Melt butter over medium heat and add the garlic, then whisk in flour.
 Cook for 1-2 minutes, until raw flour smell is gone and it begins to brown.

 Reduce heat to low.
 Stir in the cheese and add the ground beef back.